Clinical Associate Professors

 Pre-Athletic Training Emphasis .
-Students who are interested in a career in athletic training should choose the Pre-Athletic Training Emphasis.
-Students in this emphasis complete the five-year accelerated master’s degree.
-Following the junior year, students who have met admission requirements will transition into the professional phase of the Master of Athletic Training program.
+Students who are interested in a career in athletic training should choose the Pre-Athletic Training Emphasis and complete the five-year accelerated master’s degree.
+During the junior year, students apply for the professional portion of the program.
+Students who have met admission requirements, including an overall GPA of 3.0, are given preference for admission to the Master of Athletic Training professional portion of the program.
 For information about the graduate-level portion of the accelerated master’s degree program, see the Graduate Bulletin.

 The Master of Athletic Training Professional Program at the University of Tulsa is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Completion of the degree requirements of the athletic training program at The University of Tulsa entitles the recipient to apply to sit for the national athletic training certification examination through the Board of Certification, Inc. (BOC).
 Although the degree recipient is qualified to sit for the examination, permission to sit for the exam is controlled by BOC and the decision is completely within the agency’s jurisdiction.

 Requirements for Observation, Clinical and Internship Courses

 Internship experiences have prerequisite courses and enrollment requires the permission of the advisor.
 Any student who receives a failing grade in an internship course is subject to immediate dismissal from the program.
 Internships may not be taken simultaneously, unless permission is given by the Department Chair.